NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Ictioctor.md

   - name: ""

   - name: "Swarm Telepathy"
     desc: "  The ictioctor can communicate with telepathy, but its swarm mind always reaches out with a cacophony of violent threats, nonsensical questions, and esoteric ravings.
-Creatures who attempt to Sense Motive against the ictioctor, read its mind, or target it with a telepathic effect must first succeed at a DC 18 Will check save or become Stupefied 1."
+Creatures who attempt to [[undefined]] against the ictioctor, read its mind, or target it with a telepathic effect must first succeed at a DC 18 Will check save or become [[undefined]]."

 abilities_mid:
   - name: ""